scrapy/scrapy/docs/topics/selectors.rst

 There are two types of selectors bundled with Scrapy.
 Those are:

- * :class:`~scrapy.xpath.HtmlXPathSelector` - for working with HTML documents
+ * :class:`~scrapy.selector.HtmlXPathSelector` - for working with HTML documents

- * :class:`~scrapy.xpath.XmlXPathSelector` - for working with XML documents
+ * :class:`~scrapy.selector.XmlXPathSelector` - for working with XML documents

 .. highlight:: python